blackdenarius307/Extract-Transform-Load-From-Start-to-Finish/README.md

   - [x] Manipulate data
     - [x] Created new column in Covid dataframe to add 2 letter State abbreviations.
     - [x] Group by dates in both dataframes
-  - [ ] Plot both deaths and accidents versus date in their own plots respectively
+  - [x] Plot both deaths and accidents versus date in a line plot.
+  - [ ] Write up an analysis

 #### <div align = "center"> Replication Steps </div>